-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.
+Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Level R6 and W6.
 This course examines the social, cultural, and political evolution of distinct civilizations in East, South, and Southeast Asia from prehistory to the end of the sixteenth century.
 Emphasis is placed on topics such as the development of indigenous religions/philosophies, the rise and decline of regional kingdoms/dynasties, cultural achievements, and gender roles.
-This course is intended for transfer students planning to major in history, business, or other social science.
+This course is intended for all students interested in Asian history and culture.
 (FT) AA/AS; CSU; UC.